 Mykonos to Santorini day trip

-You can take the earliest ferries and, a couple of hours later, arrive in the port of Santorini, which is called Athinios port.
+If you would like to organize a daytrip from Mykonos to Santorini, you can take one of the early ferries and, in a couple of hours later, arrive in the port of Santorini, which is called Athinios.
 You can begin your day by walking down the Caldera Area, near to the port.
-Visiting one of Santorini’s unique beaches is highly recommended.
-Given the fact that you are on the volcanic island only for a day, Monolithos beach is the right choice.
+Visiting one of Santorini’s unique beaches is highly recommended and given the fact that you are on the volcanic island only for a day, Monolithos beach is the right choice.
 It combines sandy coast and traditional fish restaurants, where you can enjoy Greek treats under the Aegean sun.
 For more information on Santorini you can check our related blog post.

-Book in advance ferry tickets from Mykonos to Santorini
+Should I book ferry tickets from Mykonos to Santorini in advance?

 Tips for the ferry trip from Mykonos to Santorini

-- In Mykonos, the ferry departure port might change at the last minute, due to high traffic or windy weather.
+- In Mykonos, the departure port of your ferry might change at the last minute, due to high traffic or windy weather.
 It is always a good idea to cross-check with the port authorities’ personnel on the day of your travel.